Binary Programming Formulations for the Upper Domination Problem: Abstract

 \section{Abstract}

 We consider Upper Domination, the problem of finding the minimal dominating set of maximum cardinality.
 Very few exact algorithms have been described for solving Upper Domination.
 In particular, no binary programming formulations for Upper Domination have been described in literature, although such formulations have proved quite successful for other kinds of domination problems.
-We introduce two such binary programming formulations, and compare their performance on various kinds of graphs.
-We demonstrate that the first performs better in most cases, but the second performs better for very sparse graphs.
-Also included is a short proof that the upper domination of any generalized Petersen graph $P(n,k)$ is equal to $n$.
+We introduce two such binary programming formulations, and show that both can be improved with the addition of extra constraints which reduce the number of feasible solutions.
+We compare the performance of the formulations on various kinds of graphs, and demonstrate that (a) the additional constraints improve the performance of both formulations, and (b) the first formulation outperforms the second in most cases, although the second performs better for very sparse graphs.
+Also included is a short proof that the upper domination number of any generalized Petersen graph $P(n,k)$ is equal to $n$.

 \emph{\bf Keywords:} Upper Domination, Minimal Dominating Set, Binary Programming, Formulation, Graphs